UriShX/Jekyll-portfolio/README.md

 Refers to `.scss` files within the `_sass` directory that define the theme's styles.

   - `drublic-css-modal/` &mdash; This library contains the CSS based modal files.
 See documentation at [css-modal](https://drublic.github.io/css-modal/).
+  - `minima/` &mdash; This library contains the customized files which define the layout for [Minima](https://github.com/jekyll/minima),including the portfolio layout, the custom header, and the imports of all `.scss` and `.css` files.

 ### Assets

 Refers to various asset files within the `assets` directory.

-  - `assets/css/style.scss` &mdash; Imports sass files from within the `_sass` directory and gets processed into the theme's
-    stylesheet: `assets/css/styles.css`.
   - `assets/css/zenburn.css` &mdash; Pygments / Rouge code highlighting.
 From [jekyll-pygments-themes](https://jwarby.github.io/jekyll-pygments-themes/languages/ruby.html).
   - `assets/img/banner.png` &mdash; Site branding banner.
 Configure in `_config.yml`.
   - `assets/img/logo.png` &mdash; Site branding logo.
 Used as placeholder cover image for portfolio projects which do not specify a cover image in their front matter.
 Configure in `_config.yml`.